How to obtain an e-copy

 After filling in your e-mail address and submitting the request, a personalized copy of GTCN will be prepared and made available to you on this site.
 You will shortly thereafter receive an e-mail containing the URL from where the book can be downloaded.
 This should normally take no more than a few minutes.
 The copy will be available for 24 hours.

 Please make sure that you provide a valid e-mail address.
-If you have not received the URL, you most likely used an invalid address.
-If the download did not succeed, please drop me a note so that I can fix the site as soon as possible.
+If you have not received the URL, please first check your spam folder.
+If the download did not succeed, please drop me a note.

-Your e-mail address will be used for returning a URL for your copy.
-After that, it is securely hashed so that I can keep statistics, but it is computationally close to impossible for me, or anyone else to restore the original address.
+Your e-mail address will be used for returning a URL for your copy and for helping retrieve lost copies.
+After a few days, it is securely hashed so that I can keep statistics, but it is computationally close to impossible for me, or anyone else to restore the original address.

 Why for free?